-As at September 2012, the term in office held by each Director in office at the date of this report is as follows and details of the professional skills and expertise of each of the Directors are set out in the Directors' Report.
+As at September 2013, the term in office held by each Director in office at the date of this report is as follows and details of the professional skills and expertise of each of the Directors are set out in the Directors' Report.

-Name Position Term in Office Mr Gary Lyons Non-Executive Chairman 2 years and 3 months Tan Sri Dato' Tien Seng Law Non-Executive Director and Deputy Chairman 2 years and 2 months (appointed 21/07/10) Mr Michael Wilson Executive Director 11 years and 10 months (appointed 18/11/02) Mr Kong Leng (Jimmy) Lee Non-Executive Director 1 year and 9 months (appointed 08/12/10) Mr Chin An Lau Non-Executive Director 16 months (appointed 25/05/11) Mr Teck Siong Wong Alternate Director for Tan Sri Dato' Tien Seng Law 14 months (appointed 27/07/11) Mr David Sanders Non-Executive Chairman Resigned on 30 January 2012 Mr Jun Wang Non-Executive Director Directorship ceased on 21 November 2011 Mr Xiang Hong Yang Alternate Director for Mr Jun Wang Directorship ceased on 21 November 2011 Mr John Lester Non-Executive Director Resigned on 28 November 2011
+Name Position Term in office Mr Gary Lyons Non-executive Chairman 3 years and 3 months 1 Mr Tien Seng Law Non-executive Director and Deputy Chairman 3 years and 2 months (appointed 21/07/10) Mr Michael Wilson Executive Director 12 years and 10 months (appointed 18/11/02) Mr Kong Leng (Jimmy) Lee Non-executive Director 2 years and 9 months (appointed 08/12/10) Mr Chin An Lau Non-executive Director 2 years and 4 months (appointed 25/05/11) Mr Teck Siong Wong Alternate Director for Mr Law 2 years and 2 months (appointed 27/07/11)

-&lt;sup>1 Appointed Non-Executive Chairman on 8 February 2012
+1. Appointed Non-Executive Chairman on 8 February 2012

-The Directors meet frequently, both formally and informally, so that they maintain a mutual, thorough understanding of the Company's business and to ensure that the Company's policies of corporate governance are adhered to.
+The Directors meet frequently, both formally and informally, so that they maintain a mutual, thorough understanding of the Company's business and to ensure that the Company's policies of corporate governance are adhered to